ml-archive/Spinner/README.md

 ### Custom spinner
 If you would rather use something more custom than the UIActivityIndicator, you can set an array of images to the Spinner with a duration time it takes to animate through them and display it in a view.

-First setup SpinnerView with your array of imags e.g AppDelegate
+First setup SpinnerView with your array of images e.g AppDelegate

 ```swift
 let imagesArray = [...]